leqo-c/wator/README.md

 the remaining optional parameters are used to modify the initial configuration of the simulation.
 Respectively, -n represents the number of workers, -v defines the rate at which snapshots of the planet's state are taken and -f is the output file in which to save them.
-If not spedicied, -f is just "stdout".
+If not specified, -f is just "stdout".

 ## Termination